Debt Consolidation for Teachers

 If you qualify for a consolidation loan with a lower interest rate than your current debts, you'll end up paying less over the life of the loan.
 Interest rates are what banks charge when they give you a loan.

-Payday loans and personal loans often come with higher interest rates.
+Payday loans and personal loans can often come with higher interest rates.
 High-interest rates mean you end up paying more for your loan.

 With Credit9, you can streamline your direct loans into a repayment plan that matches your financial budget depending on your credit score, income, home equity, and debt level.
-For example, you could negotiate a more favorable interest rate to help you repay the federal Perkins loan you couldn’t afford to repay the years before.

 Easier budgeting

-Having just a single payment to make means easier budgeting, leaving you with more time and mental energy for lesson planning and grading.
+Having just a single debt payment to make means easier budgeting, leaving you with more time and mental energy for lesson planning and grading.
 Debt consolidation loans come with fixed interest rates and fixed monthly payments.

 You won’t have any surprises and it’s much simpler to meet your debt repayment obligations every month when you know exactly how much you have to pay beforehand.